 VERT-WELL-FIELD One or more vertical wells in a field of wells.

 VERT-WELL-NEW One or more vertical wells in a field of wells.
-This modeling approach is based on the G-function method developed by researchers in Sweden and utilized in the Earth Energy Designer (EED) borehole heat exchanger design software package HORIZ-STRAIGHT-LOO P One or more horizontal trenches with straight-tubes.
+This modeling approach is based on the G-function method developed by researchers in Sweden and utilized in the Earth Energy Designer (EED) borehole heat exchanger design software package..

+HORIZ-STRAIGHT-LOOP One or more horizontal trenches with straight-tubes.
 HORIZ-SLINKY-LOOP One or more horizontal trenches with slinky tubing.

-LAKE/WELL The loop return temperature is set equal to the temperature given by LOOP- TEMP-SCH, if specified.
-If LOOP-TEMP-SCH is not specified the monthly ground temperature from the weather file is used.
+LAKE/WELL The loop return temperature is set equal to the temperature given by LOOPground temperature from the weather file is used.
 This option allows you to simulate water-wells, lakes, and rivers, where the temperature of these sources is driven by factors other than the loop thermal demands.
 Since the supply temperature is fixed by the schedule, all keywords pertaining to the ground field definition are ignored.